Hope Awards Honouring Oncology Pharmacy Excellence. Est. 2019

 SELECTION PROCESS

-First place award winners will receive a cash prize of $2,000 and may have an opportunity to present their achievement at the CAPhO 2023 conference.
+Top Projects will receive $2,000 and may have an opportunity to present their achievement at the CAPhO conference.
 Travel to the conference is the responsibility of the applicant.

 EXPERT STEERING COMMITTEE